Hymn History: Guide Me, Oh Thou Great Jehovah Micah Hendry

 “True and sincere zeal for pure religion, and an ardent love for God’s ordinances, have been wholly extinguished.
 Since being allowed unbounded freedom, churches, which blossomed in the times of persecution, have declined almost to nothing.”

-It was in the midst of this spiritual darkness and fruitless religion, God’s great reviving work began to advance.
-Thundering voices for truth begin arising all over the world.
-The Wesleys, George Whitefield, and the Moravians Count Von Zinzendorf are among the most notable.
-It is during this time, in Wales, God was stirring the heart of a young school teacher named Howell Harris.
+It was in the midst of this spiritual darkness and fruitless religion, that God’s great reviving work began to advance.
+Thundering voices for truth begin arising all over the world; John and Charles Wesley, George Whitefield, and Count Von Zinzendorf are among the most notable.
+It was during this time, in Wales, that God was stirring the heart of a young school teacher named Howell Harris.

 At age 21, Harris became passionate about seeing his generation transformed by the gospel of Christ.
 Many within the Established Church implored him to be more moderate, but he would not hear them.
 He became one of the greatest voices for truth for his nation at that time.

-Early on in the ministry, he came into contact with a young man by the name of William Williams.
+Early in the ministry, he came into contact with a young man named William Williams.
 Williams was wonderfully converted at the age of 20.
 He immediately became passionate about the Lord Jesus.
 A staunch Calvinist Methodist, he began traveling by horseback all across Wales singing, preaching, and strengthening believers.
 He quickly rose to become one of the leaders in that movement and more opportunities arose for him to minister.

 Williams traversed over 100,000 miles in his ministry.
-We easily can imagine the many times he had to stop to ask for guidance and direction from others.
-As he traveled on horseback for 43 years, no doubt he came across many difficulties and hardships.
+We can easily imagine the many times he had to stop to ask for guidance and direction from others.
+As he traveled on horseback for 43 years, he surely experienced many difficulties and hardships.
 Thankfully, his deep faith in God is what brought him to write the mighty prayer/hymn that we know and love today.
 Based heavily upon God’s guidance to the children of Israel, William’s words capture the cry of a searching heart.

 Dwell on these words this hour.
 Think about his life today.
 Reflect on how God has faithfully guided you.
 Determine that you will surrender your will to His perfect leading.